Everything to Know About the Long & Lovable Dachshund Breed

 Dachshund Behavioral Traits

-Since Dachshunds were bred to be independent hunters, they can be prone to wandering, digging, and exploring, making it critical for pet parents to keep a watchful eye on their “Doxies.”
+Since Dachshunds were bred to be independent hunters, they can be prone to wandering, digging, and exploring.
+This spunk makes it critical for pet parents to keep a watchful eye on their “Doxies.”

 Another common trait is vocalization.
 Dachshunds have a loud, hound-like bark, and some may be prone to barking excessively or at anyone who comes to the door because of their vigilant nature.

 You’ll also want to start obedience training immediately with your Dachshund.
-They are known for having a stubborn streak and can become overly suspicious or vigilant if not reined in.
+They are known for having a stubborn streak and can become overly suspicious if not reined in.

 Their high intelligence makes them quick learners, but this stubbornness can get in the way of their training.
 The Veterinary Centers of America recommends reward-based training with food for Dachshunds to overcome this stubbornness.